To quote the journalist and author David Epstein, our current work environments are “wicked domains.”

 Instead, he worked as a machine maintenance worker at the company (which made playing cards at the time) and used his diverse strengths to combine various technologies in new ways.

 His creativity, lateral thinking, and broader knowledge of technology led him to devise the Game Boy, which quickly became an international success.6

 Ensure recognition is built into the everyday employee experience.
-Praise people when they connect ideas, resources, and each other across your organization.
+Praise people when they connect ideas, resources, and each other across your organisation.
 Provide a variety of tools and training for employees to give recognition often and make it personal.

 Recognition should come from leaders, peers, and even colleagues in other departments.
 It should apply to a variety of accomplishments.
-And when it’s integrated—meaning it’s personalized, frequent, and part of the everyday culture—the data show a magnified impact on the great work, engagement, inclusion, and burnout of generalists:
+And when it’s integrated—meaning it’s personalised, frequent, and part of the everyday culture—the data show a magnified impact on the great work, engagement, inclusion, and burnout of generalists: